JustAjani/Knight-s-Conquest/Readme.md

 - **Player Camera**: Follows the player around...sorta not working
 - **Basic Audio**: Basic play audio

+As of July 17,2024, the following feature have been implemented:
+- **Enemy AI**: Implemented basic enemy AI for attacking the player.[incomplete...enemy just moves back and forth]

 ## Objectives
 The primary goals of this project are:
 - **Learning Enemy AI**: Develop and understand the dynamics of enemy AI using Python.